Ways to give

 Please be in touch to find out how you can volunteer your time or teaching expertise to one of the programmes.
 Contact email@example.com

 In-kind contributions and donations of professional services are always of assistance.
-For example, one of our donors runs a printing company and he recently sponsored the printing of a leaflet for the Foundation; another donated her graphic design skills to design a brochure and Christmas card; and others have donated backpacks for the Saturday School learners, or Notebooks and computer accessories for Thandulwazi teachers.
+For example, one of our donors runs a printing company and he recently sponsored the printing of a leaflet; another donated her graphic design skills to design a brochure and Christmas card; and others have donated backpacks for the Saturday School learners, or Notebooks and computer accessories for Thandulwazi teachers.

 Should you wish to make a specific contribution to a particular programme, kindly specify that you would like your gift/donation to be allocated to that programme.